Lazio, Italy: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types C, F and L. It's important that you get the necessary type.
-A lot of adapters on sale are simply plugs and expect your devices to convert the voltage themselves.
-If yours can't do that they could get fried.
-This one works in most countries.
+A plug adapter that supports outlet types C, F and L. Be sure to get the necessary type.
+A lot of adapters available online are just plug changers and expect your electronics to adjust the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should be appropriate for most areas.

 Make your flight more comfortable with an airplane phone mount